Nomylim/ResultsSummary/README.md

 ### Continued development

-In the futur I would like to be able to do the javascript par of the challenge.
+In the futur I would like to be able to do the javascript part of the challenge.